panzerdp/dmitripavlutin.com/content/posts/147-react-context/index.md

 The parent component `<Application />` assigns `userName` data to its child component `<UserInfo name={userName} />` using the `name` prop.

-That's pretty the standard way how data is assigned in React using props.
+That's the usual way how data is passed using props.
 You can use this approach without problems.

-But the situation changes when `<UserInfo />` child component isn't a direct child of `<Application />`, but is contained within multiple ancestors.
+The situation changes when `<UserInfo />` child component isn't a direct child of `<Application />` but is contained within multiple ancestors.

-For example, when `<UserInfo />` is rendered inside of `<Header />` component, which in turn is rendered inside of a `<Layout />` component.
+For example, let's say that `<UserInfo />` renders inside of `<Header />` component, which in turn renders inside of a `<Layout />` component.

 Here's how such a structuring would look: